RMITLibrary/easy_cite/markdown/chicagob.md

 List two authors in both the citation and the reference list.

-If directly quoting from a source without a page number, use a paragraph number instead.
+If directly quoting from a source without a page number, use a paragraph number or section heading instead.

 **Use a page number for direct quotes.
 You don’t need a page number or paragraph number when paraphrasing.**